-In order to extend the number of point measurements for a better spatial coverage of the snow cover, snow depths are measured manually by probing along transects in Østerlien using a snow depth probe combined with a GPS and a datalogger (MagnaProbe from SNOW and HYDRO).
+In order to extend the number of point measurements for a better spatial coverage of the snow, snow depths are measured manually by probing along transects in Østerlien using a snow depth probe combined with a GPS and a datalogger (MagnaProbe from SNOW and HYDRO).

-Snow depths are measured along two transects; one in Østerlien and one in the area north of the scientific leaders house.
-The pattern is shown in figure 4.5.
+Snow depths are measured along two transects; one in Østerlien and one in the area north of the scientific leaders house (figure 4.5).